 Don’t forget to promote your new keyword-optimized blog post!
 This will speed up the process of getting your blog post moving up the rankings.
 Share it everywhere: social media, your email list, linkies and roundups – use this post on ways to promote your blog posts to help you.

-Step 8: Keep optimising your posts!!
+Step 8: Keep optimizing your posts!!

 It’s no good doing this once.
 Things change: you change, your blog direction changes, your readers change… So keep on going through these steps coming up with fresh content ideas that you know your audience is searching for and doing micro keyword research to come up with the specific keywords for each blog post.

-Keyword research and the real world!!
+Keyword research and the real world

 Does all this sound like a ridiculous amount of effort?
 I can assure you it’s not.
 Keyword research and SEO in general actually takes very little time once you get into the swing of things.
 In my experience keyword research takes far less time, effort and energy than social media and for far greater gain.

 Want proof?
-I put in roughly the same amount of effort per week on social media and SEO (including keyword research)… 85% of my traffic comes from search engines and only 5% comes from social media.
+I put in roughly the same amount of effort per week on social media and SEO (including keyword research)… over 85% of my traffic comes from search engines and less than 5% comes from social media.
 This is why I am so passionate about SEO and keyword research.
 When you learn to do it properly, it’s one of the best productivity tools out there: less work for so much more gain!